snare/binjatron/README.md

 Right clicking anywhere in the binary view and selecting `Sync with Voltron` will start the Voltron client in a background thread within Binary Ninja to watch Voltron for updates.

 The current instruction pointer in the debugger will be highlighted in BN (in red by default).
 When the debugger is stepped, or continued and another breakpoint is hit, the highlighted instruction will be updated.
+Any breakpoints set in the debugger will be highlighted (in blue by default).

 ![binjatron](http://i.imgur.com/NQuKhfD.png)